Skip to main content

 What just happened?

-If you've never watched flyball at Crufts before, it can look like pure chaos.
+If you've never watched Link Broken at Crufts before, it can look like pure chaos.
 But once you know what to look for, it's one of the best things on all weekend.
 By the end of this, you'll know what's happening, what to watch for, and why the crowd loses it when a team shaves a tenth off their time.

-Flyball is a relay race between two teams of four dogs, racing side by side in parallel lanes.
+Link Broken is a relay race between two teams of four dogs, racing side by side in parallel lanes.
 Each dog does the same thing:

 1. Sprints down a lane over four jumps